Next Launch:

 SMILE

-The Solar wind Magnetosphere Ionosphere Link Explorer (SMILE) is a joint mission between the European Space Agency (ESA) and the Chinese Academy of Sciences (CAS) to investigate how the solar wind interacts with Earth’s magnetic environment.
+The Solar wind Magnetosphere Ionosphere Link Explorer (SMILE) is a joint mission between the European Space Agency and the Chinese Academy of Sciences to investigate how the solar wind interacts with Earth’s magnetic environment and drives space weather.
 The spacecraft consists of two primary modules: the Payload Module, built by ESA and developed by Airbus, and the Platform, provided by CAS.
 The Payload Module houses three of the four scientific instruments, along with the X-band telemetry system and the payload data handling unit.
-The Platform contains the propulsion subsystem, service equipment, and two ion detector heads.
+The Platform contains the propulsion subsystem, service equipment, and supporting spacecraft systems.

 SMILE carries four scientific instruments: the Soft X-ray Imager, the Ultraviolet Imager, the Light Ion Analyzer, and the Magnetometer.
-The Soft X-ray Imager is a wide field-of-view telescope that uses “lobster-eye” micropore optics and two large CCDs to detect soft X-rays in the 0.2–2.5 keV energy range.
-It provides global images of key magnetospheric boundaries such as the bow shock, magnetopause, and cusps by observing X-rays produced through solar wind charge exchange with neutral atoms.
-The Ultraviolet Imager is a 4-mirror ultraviolet telescope observing auroral emissions in the 160–180 nm band.
-It features a 10° × 10° field of view, 150 km spatial resolution at apogee, and 60-second cadence, allowing it to continuously monitor auroral activity.
+The Soft X-ray Imager is a wide-field “lobster-eye” telescope that detects soft X-rays in the 0.2–2.5 keV range using micropore optics and CCD detectors.
+It produces global images of key magnetospheric boundaries such as the bow shock, magnetopause, and cusps by observing X-rays generated through solar wind charge exchange with neutral atoms in Earth’s exosphere, rather than directly imaging the magnetic field itself.

 The in situ instruments include the Light Ion Analyzer and the Magnetometer.
-The Light Ion Analyzer measures three-dimensional velocity distributions of protons and alpha particles in the 0.2–20 keV energy range, enabling detailed analysis of solar wind plasma entering the near-Earth environment.
-The Magnetometer consists of two fluxgate sensors mounted on a 3-metre boom, designed to minimize spacecraft magnetic interference while measuring vector magnetic fields and their gradients.
-These instruments work together to link large-scale magnetospheric dynamics with local space plasma conditions.
+The Light Ion Analyzer measures three-dimensional velocity distributions of solar wind ions, including protons and alpha particles, in the 0.2–20 keV energy range, helping to characterise how solar wind plasma enters and evolves in near-Earth space.
+The Magnetometer uses two fluxgate sensors mounted on a long boom to reduce spacecraft magnetic interference, measuring vector magnetic fields and their variations in the magnetosphere.

-SMILE will operate in a highly elliptical, high-inclination Earth orbit with a perigee of about 5,000 km and an apogee of 121,182 km (around 19 Earth radii).
-This orbit allows uninterrupted observations for over 40 hours per orbit.
-The total launch mass is approximately 2,300 kg, which includes about 1,600 kg of propellant.
-SMILE is equipped with a single 490 N engine to achieve its final science orbit.
+SMILE will operate in a highly elliptical, high-inclination Earth orbit with a perigee of about 5,000 km and an apogee of about 121,000 km (approximately 19 Earth radii).
+This orbit allows long uninterrupted science observation periods of roughly 40–45 hours per orbit near apogee.
+The spacecraft has a launch mass of about 2,300 kg and uses a propulsion system to transfer from its initial orbit into its final science orbit after launch aboard a Vega-C rocket from Europe’s Spaceport in French Guiana.

 Courtesy of ESA.